Misogyny in ice hockey: United States

 In March 2017, the players of the United States women's national ice hockey team announced their intention to strike ahead of the 2017 IIHF Women's World Championship, after over a year of failed negotiations with USA Hockey concerning wages and playing conditions.
 At the time, USA Hockey was spending an estimated 3.5 million dollars a year on youth development programs for boys, but was not making any expenditures which would help development programs for girls.

 Sweden

-In May 2017, IF Sundsvall Hockey cut its women's team, who were playing in the top-level of Swedish women's hockey, citing a need to save money for its third-tier men's side.
+In May 2017, IF Sundsvall Hockey cut its women's team, who were playing at the top level of Swedish women's hockey, citing a need to save money for its third-tier men's side.
 The club was criticized for the decision, with forward Mathilda Gustafsson stating:

 In August 2019, the players of the Sweden women's national ice hockey team went on strike over the lack of financial support and poor conditions they faced from the Swedish Ice Hockey Association.